phalconVee/laravel-paga/README.md

 If you are using a hosting service like AWS, heroku, ensure to add the above details to your environment variables and configuration variables respectively.

 ### 1. Prerequisites
 Confirm that your server can conclude a TLSv1.2 connection to Paga's servers.
-Most up-to-date software have theis capability.
+Most up-to-date software have this capability.
 Contact your service provider for guidance if you have any SSL errors.
 *Don't disable SSL peer verification!*

 ### 2. Initialize server environment